-Dealing with climate change is one of the greater challenges of our time. a.s.r. will therefore have to step up its efforts towards a climate-neutral society. a.s.r. is aware of the importance of this and, as an insurer and investor, wants to play a role in the energy transition.
-In this chapter a.s.r. will briefly describe how a.s.r. identifies, measures and manages climate risks and opportunities for its business in accordance with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
-For a more detailed description, please refer to the Climate report 2021 on www.asrnl.com.
+Dealing with climate change is one of the greatest challenges of our time. a.s.r. will step up its efforts towards a climate-neutral society. a.s.r. is aware of the importance of this and, as an insurer and investor, wants to play a role in the energy transition.
+In this chapter a.s.r. briefly describes how a.s.r. identifies, measures and manages climate risks and opportunities for its business in accordance with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
+For a more detailed description, please refer to a.s.r.’s separate Climate Report 2022.

 Contributing to sector initiatives.